-In the United States, the use medication-assisted treatment (MAT) for opioid use disorder (OUD) in opioid treatment programs (OTPs) is governed by the Certification of Opioid Treatment Programs, 42 Code of Federal Regulations (CFR) 8.
-The regulation created a system to certify and accredit OTPs, allowing them to administer and dispense FDA-approved MAT medications.
-In addition, opioid use disorder (OUD) patients receiving MAT medications must also receive counseling and other behavioral therapies to provide patients with a whole-person approach.
+In the United States, the use medication for opioid use disorder (MOUD) in opioid treatment programs (OTPs) is governed by the Certification of Opioid Treatment Programs, 42 Code of Federal Regulations (CFR) 8.
+The regulation created a system to certify and accredit OTPs, allowing them to administer and dispense FDA-approved medications.
+In addition, opioid use disorder (OUD) patients receiving these medications also receive counseling and other behavioral therapies to provide patients with a whole-person approach.

-OTPs must also provide counseling on the prevention of human autoimmune virus (HIV).
+OTPs provide counseling on the prevention of human autoimmune virus (HIV).
 SAMHSA recommends OTPS also screen and educate high-risk patients on other infectious diseases.

-To provide MAT for OUD patients, OTPs must successfully complete the certification and accreditation process and meet other requirements outlined in 42 CFR 8.
+To provide services for OUD patients, OTPs must successfully complete the certification and accreditation process and meet other requirements outlined in 42 CFR 8.
 Requirements include:

 - OTPs must be both certified and accredited;